Social media posts that help out burglars

 But isn’t it cool you’re on a beautiful sandy beach in Spain?
 Your followers may think so, and so will the burglar stalking your profile.
 Assuming they’ve built a profile on who you are and where you live, they’ll be quick to assume you’re out of the house so they can slip in and take your possessions.

-Therefore, be careful when you use the geotagging function on social media.
+Therefore, you should be careful when you use the geotagging function on social media.
 Even if it’s to tag you’re at a local restaurant, it’ll still tell your burglar you’re away from home.

 2. Bragging